SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ### Parent Class

 Your Gem class needs to extend a parent class from which it inherits the representation of the overall Gem.
 This includes the UI and the logic.
-For transform Gems you need to extend `ComponentSpec` (Like in the example above), for Source/Target Gem you need to extend `DatasetSpec`.
+For transform Gems you need to extend `ComponentSpec` (like in the example above), for Source/Target Gem you need to extend `DatasetSpec`.
 We will see the difference between the two at the end.

 First thing you give after this is the name and category of your Gem, `"Filter"` and `"Transform"` in this example.

-Another thing note here is `optimizeCode`.
-This function returns a `True` or `False` value depending on whether we want the Prophecy Optimizer to run on this code to simplify it.
+Another thing to note here is `optimizeCode`.
+This flag can be set to `True` or `False` value depending on whether we want the Prophecy Optimizer to run on this code to simplify it.
 In most cases it's best to leave this value as `True`.

 ````mdx-code-block